Musings by Richard Powers

 "Don't, little lady, blame your crushed toe on your partner.
 Maybe your back steps are too short.
 Get out of his way!"
 (The exclamation mark was his.) — Arthur Murray, 1946

-Compare that to the 1865 quote below: "A good dancer would consider himself disgraced if any mishap occurred to a lady under his care."
+Compare that to an 1865 quote: "A good dancer would consider himself disgraced if any mishap occurred to a lady under his care."

 This was a new attitude in ballroom dance, emphasizing domination by the man and submission by the woman.
-Dance instruction phrasing now sounded like making a puppet move, as opposed to letting the woman enjoy dancing:
+Dance instruction was now phrased like a man making a puppet move, as opposed to letting a woman enjoy dancing:

 The man should remember that there are two basic uses for a lead.
 The first is to make a change of position, the second is to get the girl to do the step.